betodealmeida/robida.net/README.md

 ### Notes

+- get_entry should remove private children if not logged in

+- webmention moderation (simply make it private)
+- create untrusted webmentions as private
+- remove content coumn from incoming_webmentions and outgoing_webmentions

 - call /publish on new entries => event
 - fix rel="self" so it works in categories, main page, etc